aisingapore/TagUI/README.md

 # Set Up
 TagUI is in v4.0 - it unzips and runs on macOS, Linux, Windows ([link to release notes](https://github.com/kelaberetiv/TagUI/releases))

-Tip - to try [cutting edge version](https://github.com/kelaberetiv/TagUI/compare/v4.0.0...master) with the latest features, [download master.zip](https://github.com/kelaberetiv/TagUI/archive/master.zip) to overwrite an existing packaged installation (be sure to manually select and move the folders & files inside master.zip's TagUI-master/src folder to replace your existing tagui/src folder, otherwise some OSes will delete existing target folders that are missing from source folder)
+**Tip** - to try [cutting edge version](https://github.com/kelaberetiv/TagUI/compare/v4.0.0...master) with the latest features, [download master.zip](https://github.com/kelaberetiv/TagUI/archive/master.zip) to overwrite an existing packaged installation (be sure to manually select and move the folders & files inside master.zip's TagUI-master/src folder to replace your existing tagui/src folder, otherwise some OSes will delete existing target folders that are missing from source folder)

 ### PACKAGED INSTALLATION
-TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in.
+TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: